sandra-prl20/Fabric/README.md

 # Fabric
-Fast and secure file transfer system
+Fast and secure file transfer using cloud